strimzi/proposals/000-mm2-connector-offsets-support.md

 Similar to if Connect returns on error, the operator will add a condition stating that the operation has failed because the connector is not stopped and therefore offsets cannot be reset, and leave the annotation on the resource.
 The user can update the KafkaMirrorMaker2 to stop the connector and reset the offsets at the same time.
 In that case the operator will first stop the connector, and once that API call returns, then it will make the call to reset the offsets.

+If only one of the `strimzi.io/connector-offsets` and `strimzi.io/mirrormaker-connector` annotations is present on the KafkaMirrorMaker2 the operator will leave the annotation on the resource and update the KafkaMirrorMaker2 CR status to include a warning message.

 ## Affected/not affected projects